datvidc/web_project_4/README.md

-Project 5:
+# Project 5: Around The U.S.

+    Fea/part1

+    #Done
+    Hearts changing
+    4. The "Like" Button
+    1. Six Initial Cards

     TODO:
     part 1:
+    # TrashCan

     Updating the design with the new design brief.

-# Hearts changing
-# TrashCan

-1. Six Initial Cards

 2. Form for Adding a Card

 3. Adding a Card

-4. The "Like" Button

 5. Deleting a Card

 6. Opening the Picture Popup